Lightning-Universe/Training-Studio_app/docs/source/workflows/run_training_studio_app.rst

 .. warning::

-   The Research Studio App is fault-tolerant and tracks all information within an Sqlite Database.
+   The Training Studio App is fault-tolerant and tracks all information within an Sqlite Database.
 You can clean up the database with the following command: **rm database.db**.

 ----